Student Protection Plan

 The Students’ Union Advice Centre provides free, independent and confidential support to all students in areas including complaints, academic matters, housing and finance.

-We will review our Student Protection Plan on an annual basis through the Education Committee.
-Our students will be involved in our review through representation of the Student Union on Education Committee.
+We will review our Student Protection Plan on an annual basis through the Education and Student Experience Committee.
+Our students will be involved in the review through representation of the Students’ Union on the Education and Student Experience Committee.

 Updated August 2019: Submitted to the Office for Students and approved February 2020.